tommyjlong/app_rtsp_sip/README.md

 ## Restrictions/Limits/Quirks
 - `app_rtsp_sip` has been developed and tested on a couple of Vivotek Cameras, as well as a Vivint Video Doorbell running Vivotek software that was configured for local use with Home Assistant.
 It is possible that `app_rtsp_sip` may work with other cameras/devices but it is left up to the user of this software to determine how best to work with this code for such devices.
 - Digest authentication uses hashing code that may not work on certain cpu architectures possibly those running Big Endian (but not tested).
-- Some Vivotek Cameras will sometimes send audio over the SIP established socket instead of the RTSP socket.
-This app will detect this and gracefully close the connection.

 The RTSP portion of the code originially developed by Sergio Garcia Murillo and that has been ported to more modern versions of Asterisk has not been tested for the following:
 - RTSP Video